AmeliaSZK/CoulAdj-PQ/README.md

     * Or write a Power Query function to parse PNG images, LOL
     * This is such a bad idea lol, do I really want to spend time on this?
     * Such a bad idea, ha ha ha, ha ha ha...
 (Unless...? 👀)
-    * The TSV parser was abandonned because of the filtering step 😑
+    * The PNG parser was abandonned because of the filtering step 😑
 * Setup correctness test bench in workbook (GOOD ENOUGH)
 * Setup performance test bench in workbook